Bondel

-Bondel is a residential locality in Mangalore city, Karnataka, India.
+Bondel is a residential locality in the city of Mangalore in Karnataka, India.
 It is one of the upscale residential localities of Mangalore.
-Bondel along with Maryhill houses many highrise buildings and also developing rapidly as a commercial center.
-It lies in Airport road, which originates in KPT Junction and extends till Mangalore International Airport.
+Bondel along with Maryhill houses many highrise buildings and is also currently developing rapidly as a commercial center.
+It lies in Airport Road, which originates in KPT Junction and extends till Mangalore International Airport.
 Kavoor, one of the major localities of Mangalore is located nearby.
-This locality is close to the airport too.
+This locality is close to the airport as well.

-Daijiworld Media, an Indian private limited media company is headquartered at Bondel, Mangalore.
+Daijiworld Media, an Indian private limited media company is headquartered in Bondel.